 ThePuntersPage Final Say

-We’re so thrilled to see this classic form of betting make a comeback in the online world and we can only see things getting better from here.
-It’s not going to be for everyone, plenty of people will still want to stick with the fixed odds system and that’s absolutely fine.
-We love fixed odds sportsbooks – but if you’re looking for something new and exciting, this could be the perfect opportunity to give pools betting a go.
+We’re so thrilled to see this classic form of betting make a comeback in the online world, and we can only see things getting better from here.
+It’s not going to be for everyone – plenty of people will still want to stick with the fixed odds system, and that’s absolutely fine.
+While we do love our fixed-odds sportsbooks, if you’re looking for something new to try out, this could be the perfect opportunity to give pools betting a go!